 Donia is a graduate of Oxford Brookes University (BArch, MA, PhD) in the UK and Brock University (MEd) in Canada.
 She has also obtained a Verified Certificate of Achievement in The Architectural Imagination from Harvard University | edX, and a Verified Certificate of Achievement in Interpreting Vernacular Architecture in Asia from the University of Hong Kong | edX.

-Courtyard Dwellings and Hakka Walled Village," Panelist on "Space
+Courtyard Dwellings and Hakka Walled Village," Panel discussion on

-and Culture: Hakka Dwellings" at Cheng Yu Tung East Asian Library,
+"Space and Culture: Hakka Dwellings," forum at Cheng Yu Tung

 "Courtyard Housing for Health and Happiness: Architectural Multiculturalism in North America" 2018/1/2 | By Ulduz Maschaykh